-- Ashland's 4.750% notes due 2022, 3.875% notes due 2018 and 6.875% notes due 2043 will remain outstanding and may be partially repaid, resulting in aggregate amounts outstanding of approximately \$1,121 million, \$700 million and \$376 million, respectively, at the time of the initial Separation. - Ashland will continue to have a senior revolving credit facility providing for aggregate borrowings of up to \$800 million and expects to repay up to \$1,225 million of its outstanding senior term loans and outstanding senior revolving loans. - Ashland Global will obtain an accounts receivable securitization facility with up to \$100 million of available funding from qualified receivables. - Ashland Global will retain approximately \$167 million of other debt, comprised primarily of 6.50% Junior Subordinated Debentures of Hercules Incorporated due 2029, 6.60% Debentures of Hercules Incorporated due 2027, other short-term international loans and medium-term notes.
+- Ashland's 4.750% notes due 2022, 3.875% notes due 2018 and 6.875% notes due 2043 will remain outstanding and may be partially repaid, resulting in aggregate amounts outstanding of approximately \$ million, \$ million and \$ million, respectively, at the time of the initial Separation. - Ashland will continue to have a senior revolving credit facility providing for aggregate borrowings of up to \$ million and expects to repay all or a portion of its senior term credit facility. - Ashland Global will obtain an accounts receivable securitization facility with up to \$ million of available funding from qualified receivables. - Ashland Global will retain approximately \$ of other debt, comprised primarily of 6.50% Junior Subordinated Debentures due 2029, 6.60% Debentures due 2027, other short-term international loans and medium-term notes.